 ‘I suppose you did transfigure Smith’s robes into a short, pink dress after he called Harry a spiteful coward with no interest or care in anyone else’s well being.’

 ‘He didn’t look very good in it.’
-Katie wrinkled her nose at the memory.
+Katie wrinkled her nose.
 ‘But he did deserve it.’

 ‘Maybe it was because of the colour,’ Nev suggested.